-But in a personal context, it’s much more complex because we only have to answer to ourselves.
 In business, change happens because leadership says so.
 In our personal lives, we won’t change until our hearts are truly ready.
 Very often, that only happens when the pain and discomfort of staying the same become unbearable.

 So the first question I’d pose to you as you make your New Years goals is:

 1) Do you want it badly enough to do the things you know you have to do to get there?

 If the answer is no, that’s great!
 Now you know that this goal or dream isn’t truly what’s in your heart and you can either let it go or change it.
 Very often our goals and dreams are projections of what we think other people want of us.

 If your answer is YES, then my next question to you is…